sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Caught up with upstream, had to tweak a few bits'n'pieces for build and ``testclient.sh`` but nothing that should affect a consumer of the library who can re-build.
+(Changes to ordinals I expect would need that at least on some OSes, not sure.)

 - CI folks told me ``make update`` was failing, which it was.
 Seems there're parts of the build I'd not played with before and where I previously did manual edits but should've been configuring tool stuff.